-Learning Goals for the Major
+Learning Goals of the Major

-All our graduates will be able to:
+Graduates will be able to:

-- 1. Master a broad set of chemical knowledge concerning the fundamentals in the basic areas of the discipline (organic, inorganic, analytical, physical, and biological chemistry). - Solve problems competently by identifying the essential parts of a problem and formulating a strategy for solving the problem.
+- Master a broad set of chemical knowledge concerning the fundamentals in the basic areas of the discipline (organic, inorganic, analytical, physical, and biological chemistry). - Solve problems competently by identifying the essential parts of a problem and formulating a strategy for solving the problem.
 They will be able to rationally estimate the solution to a problem, apply appropriate techniques to arrive at a solution, test the correctness of the solution, and interpret their results. - 3.
-Use computers in data acquisition and processing and use available software as a tool in data analysis. - Employ modern library search tools to locate and retrieve scientific information about a topic, chemical, chemical technique, or an issue relating to chemistry. - Successfully pursue their career objectives in advanced education in professional and/or graduate schools, in a scientific career in government or industry, in a teaching career in the school systems, or in a related career following graduation.
+Use computers in data acquisition and processing and use available software as a tool in data analysis. - Employ modern library search tools to locate and retrieve scientific information about a topic, chemical, chemical technique, or an issue relating to chemistry.